Home Search Gallery How-To Books Links Workshops About Contact

 This way we don't have to jack around the Lowest Shutter Speed setting as we zoom and change lenses.

-8.)
-Now that we can set the colors to insane, much as Canon DSLRs have done since about 2004, we also need a faster way to get to our color settings than jacking through the menus.
 I need this because I set the colors to VIVID and +3 saturation most of the time, but if a person is in the shot, I throttle back to STANDARD and +2 saturation.
 On Canon we have been able to program the equivalent of the middle button of the multi-way thumb selector to call up our banks of preset Picture Controls to allow instant changes as fast as we change WB.
 Nikon needs to add this; having Manage Picture Settings in My Menu isn't fast enough.
 If it takes more than one click, the click I need to set the next menu could have been the click for the photo I just missed.

 For instance, my tiny Casio EX-V8 pocket camera does this better.
 The Casio, a camera smaller than a deck of cards, has a knob on it with eight positions, and I can set at least two of them to totally different color settings.
 Thus I can shoot a thing in one position, and completely without menus, just turn the knob a click to get to my milder color settings for people.
 (I set the Casio's red rectangle to +2 saturation and +2 contrast, and set a BS mode, chosen with the [BS] setting next to the red rectangle, to +- 0 saturation and -1 contrast.)

-9.)
+12.)
 When I shoot fast, I want Image Review OFF, and when I shoot slowly, I want it ON.
 Nikon's Setting Banks don't save and recall it, so as I shift styles I always have to dig into the menus, which sucks.
 Nikon should redo the firmware so that holding the PLAY button for more than two seconds toggles this mode on and off. (invention disclosure 1:23 PM PST, 26 February 2008.)

-10.)
+13.)
 Improve manual focus indication to work as Canon has done for years.
 In Canon, each sensor blinks in red as perfect focus is achieved there.
 Canons are great: turn the manual focus ring, and sensors blink at the exact instant each part of the image pops into focus.
 It makes manual focus ten times faster than Nikon's single-sensor-at-a-time null indicator.

 More Pages of My D3 Review top